HyotaeKim/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a graduate student in the Department of Statistics at University of California, Santa Cruz, grateful to be advised by Athanasios Kottas.
-My dissertation work focuses on Bayesian Nonparametric modeling and inferences for point processes, with an emphasis on application in seismology.
+I am a postdoctoral associate in the Department of Statistical Science at Duke University, working with Professor Li Ma.
+Before joining Duke University, I obtained my Ph.D. in Statistical Science at University of California, Santa Cruz, and was fortunate to be advised by Athanasios Kottas.
+My dissertation focused on Bayesian nonparametric modeling and inferences for point processes, with an emphasis on seismological application.